Rockaway (2017 film): Plot

 Anthony and John are two brothers who are abused by their father.
 John, the younger brother, suffers from seeing his mother beaten by his father.

 They befriend Sal, Billy, Dom and Brian at a basketball court and spend time playing baseball together.
 John is noticed for his obsession with New York Knicks star, John Starks.
 They form a close bond.

 Anthony and John's mother decides to move away while the two conceive a plan of revenge against their father by slingshotting a light bulb and pushing the boiler towards him.
 One night, Anthony, John, and their friends watch a Knicks game; their father becomes angry after finding out his refrigerator is empty.
 Their friends side with the two brothers.

 As the story develops, the gang keeps mentioning the movie, Stand By Me.
 They also mention that John is just like Gordie, the kid who was a talented writer, since John is good at drawing.
-If Gordie hadn't shot Ace to death, he would never have become a successful writer.
+If Gordie had shot Ace to death, he would never have become a successful writer.

 Anthony and Billy have a confrontation, because Billy thinks that Anthony is no different from his father.
 The night before moving, the boys spend time together at Sal's house watching a Knicks game, without knowing their house is on fire.
 Anthony and John return to find that their mother has fainted, but Anthony saves her, and later decides to save his father from the basement.
 However, he fails and is trapped with no way out, resulting in his and his father's deaths.

 The boys grieve over Anthony's death.
 John leaves without telling anyone where he is going.

 Twenty years later, an adult John returns to Rockaway East by train, rents a bicycle, and cycles the places where he used to stroll with the gang.
 He meets Dom who now teaches in high school.
 He finds out that Brian, Billy and Sal, are fathers.